GitGuardian/ggshield/README.md

 GITGUARDIAN_TIMEOUT: If set to a float, `ggshield scan pre-receive` will timeout after the specified value.
 Set to 0 to disable the timeout

+GITGUARDIAN_CRASH_LOG: If set to True, ggshield will display a full traceback when crashing
 ```

 ## On-premises configuration